datastreamsio/moby-tracking-sdk/docs/DATA_SPECIFICATION.md

 #### locale

-The language and country code written as specified by RFC 4647.
-For example: `en-US` or `pt-BR`.
+The language and country code.
+The format will be written as inspired by RFC 4647.
+For example: `en_US` or `pt_BR`.

 #### name